CyndaneraX/Snowy-Editor/README.md

-# Snowy-Treasure-Hunter-Editor
+# Snowy-Editor
- For Snowy Treasure Hunter 1, 2, 3
+ Snowy Editor to make custom levels for the snowy games and modding easier